quotient-im/Quaternion/README.md

 not 1.x).

 #### Logging
-If you want to see log messages in the command-line console rather than the system log (a case with Windows and some but not all Linux systems with journald), set `QT_ASSUME_STDERR_HAS_CONSOLE=1` to force the output to be redirected to the console.
+If you want to see log messages in the command-line console (by default, they are sent to system log on Windows and some but not all Linux systems with journald), set `QT_ASSUME_STDERR_HAS_CONSOLE=1` to force the output to be redirected to the console.